rickhelmus/patRoon/README.md

 ## Project news

+**May 2023** `patRoon 2.2` is now released.
+This most significant change is the addition of a new reporting interface, which brings a much improved HTML interface, many optimizations and other important new functionality.
+Furthermore, `patRoon 2.2` introduces improved `SIRIUS 5` support, a new TP screening algorithm using formula libraries and many other improvements, of which many thanks to the great user feedback.
+Please see the [Project NEWS][NEWS] for details.

 **March 2023** The Docker images moved to a new host.
 Please see the see [installation details in the handbook][handbook-inst] to obtain the latest images.

 **May 2022** `patRoon 2.1` is now available.
 This new release integrates prediction of transformation products with